 Special Education, Master of Arts

-The Master of Arts in Special Education prepares students to be inspiring, self-aware, and effective, evidence-based K-12 special education professionals.
-It is aligned to the Colorado P-12 Academic Standards of 2020, the Culturally and Linguistically Diverse Professional Development Standards for all educators, the revised Teacher Quality Standards, and current educational policy and best practices.
-The depth and breadth of the special education licensure or added-endorsement program pathways resulting in a Master of Arts in Special Education is designed to prepare students to teach in Colorado or United States standards-based classrooms in rural and urban communities through the development of special education roles and responsibilities, K-12 content knowledge, pedagogical knowledge, and knowledge of current challenges in the teaching profession.
+The Master of Arts in Special Education prepares students to be inspiring, transformative, self-aware, and effective, evidence-based K-12 special education professionals.
+Aligned with the Colorado Department of Education standards, the licensure program is designed to prepare students to teach in rural or urban Colorado or United States standards-based classrooms, through the integration of K-12 content knowledge, pedagogical knowledge, and knowledge of current challenges in the special education teaching profession.

 The Master of Arts in Special Education includes multiple pathways for graduate students either seeking an initial licensure, added-endorsement if already licensed teachers, and alternative licensing for both non-licensed or already-licensed graduate students.